 This article first appeared in Ireland’s Business Post

 The biggest hurdle to the rollout of green energy is intermittency.
-Now SMS has created a platform which monitors and controls home batteries, EV chargers and heating systems to balance demand with supply.
+Now SMS has created a platform that monitors and controls home batteries, EV chargers, and heating systems to balance demand with supply.

 Solving Ireland’s energy storage problem is essential to developing a sustainable grid, said the operations director of SMS plc, Killian O’Connor.
 “Innovative businesses and policymakers can make that happen.”